Posted on June 7, 2019

 Pharmacy directors recognize the need for elevating sterile compounding practices—especially with patient and staff safety and financial and reputational consequences on the line.
 Many just need a line of sight into the most effective strategies and solutions to elevate practice.
 These five focus areas are a start to establishing a hazardous drug safety program at your facility.

-With a deadline for enforcement of USP <800> less than 6 months away, rely on the industry’s leading pharmacy safety and compliance solution – Simplifi 797®.
+Rely on the industry’s leading pharmacy safety and compliance solution – Simplifi 797®.
 Trusted by more than 1,500 hospitals, Simplifi 797 is a quality management solution that improves compliance confidence with USP Chapters <797> and <800>.
 Learn more about how Simplifi 797 can prepare your pharmacy for USP 800 enforcement.